 File Events Select the file events to audit.
 Select the File Events check box to select all of the file events listed or select individual events from the list.
 Folder Events Select the folder events to audit.
-Select the Folder Events check box to select all of the folder events listed or select individual events from the list.
+Select the Folder Events check box to select all of the folder events listed or select individual events from the list and files to audit